DeNA/Anjin/README.md

-## Implementation of game title-specific code
+## Implementation of game-title-specific

-Game title specific Agents and initialization code must be avoided in the release build.
+Game-title-specific custom Agents and initialization code must be avoided in the release build.
 Create a unique assembly and turn off "Auto Referenced", and set the "Define Constraints" to `UNITY_INCLUDE_TESTS || DENA_AUTOPILOT_ENABLE`.

-This asmdef and its storage folder can be created by opening the context menu anywhere in the Project window and selecting **Create > Anjin > Title Own Assembly Folder**.
+This asmdef and its storage folder can be created by opening the context menu anywhere in the Project window and selecting **Create > Anjin > Game Title Specific Assembly Folder**.

 ### Custom Agent